afzalimamias/product-category-api/README.md

 # product-category-api

-REST API to manage products and categories.
+REST API for managing products and categories using node, express and mongodb.